AguaClara/aguaclara/docs/source/guide-dev.rst

         - Publishing of release
         - Build and publish the package to Pypi

+Note: in the ``Build`` workflow, all code in the repository will be automatically formatted and the Github Actions will push the code. **You will have to pull again** to get these updates.

 The `Github Actions documentation <https://docs.github.com/en/actions>`_ is a great place to learn more about workflows and other aspects of Github's CI platform.
+Additionally, check out `Github Marketplace <https://github.com/marketplace?type=actions>`_  for already existing actions that you can use!

 Checking Workflow Results
 *************************